fRETfEST® Regional Song Contest

 Harry is hoping he can go on to make a profession of writing and singing his own songs, with this big break.
 He said, “If I could live my life on the road playing shows for the rest of my life, I would be a happy man.
 Music will always be a part of me, music is my life!”, says the talented 17yo.

-The inagrual song contest attracted entries from as far afield as Julia Creek, 2hrs east of Mt Isa, Roma, Miles, Dayboro, the Scenic Rim and Buderim.
+The inaugural song contest attracted entries from as far afield as Julia Creek, 2hrs east of Mt Isa, Roma, Miles, Dayboro, the Scenic Rim and Buderim.
 It also attracted Frank Swaby from the Gold Coast hinterland who entered the competition hoping to win the Maton SRS60 acoustic guitar, supplied by GUITAR BROTHERS in Brisbane.

 18yo Swaby is a Graphic Design student at the Gold Coast Institute of TAFE and he has been announced as the winner of the guitar, much to his delight!
 Excitedly, Frank says, “I am looking forward to performing live with fRETfEST and playing the guitar.
 This is a chance to improve my skills as an artist, songwriter and musician.”